 I take projects that have something to do with saving the planet, advancing scientific research, or providing resources to underserved communities.

 I prioritize projects that allow me to live stream my work.
 I narrate and stream some development to my YouTube channel for these reasons.
 It’s important to me to transfer knowledge—and therefore, power—to the broader tech and tech-adjacent community.
 It’s also a strategic opportunity to get your name in front of people who want to learn more about the stack you use!

 I fit with teams who embrace remote work as a strategic opportunity to improve their collaboration.
-This is not the same thing as a team that allows occasional remote work as a begrudging concession to its people.
+This is not the same thing as a team that allows occasional remote work as a begrudging concession.